swapnilin/Continuous-Integration-with-GitHub-Actions/README.md

 docker rmi $(docker images -q)              # Remove all images from this machine
 ```

+**If you have Docker desktop you can view the images and the containers in the app.**

 2. Docker build
 * Tells Docker: “Build an image from a Dockerfile.”
 * Docker reads the Dockerfile in the current directory (or the directory you specify).